George-Lucas-Lazarim/flex-box/README.md

 <p>I received this project with only the HTML and CSS elements ready, during the course we were fixing the responsiveness and alignment of the items</p>

+If you want to take a look at the finished project: [HERE](https://flex-box-psi.vercel.app/)

 <hr>

 Videos from the Videos session: